SAC 1796-1854

 <>1815:Nikolai Karamzin, History of the Russian State (12 vols.) began to appear [Raeff3:117-24]

-*--Karamzin had been a dominant figure in Russian cultural life for more than a decade, but his influence was being superseded by a more radical form of progressive patriotism as represented by "Decembrists", a love of Russia that insisted on moving "forward" rather than venerating the past
+*--Karamzin had been a dominant figure in Russian cultural life for more than a decade, but his influence was being superseded by a more radical form of progressive patriotism as represented by "Decembrists", whose love of Russia insisted on moving "forward" rather than venerating the past

 \\